Mehul2203/Linux-Commands/README.md

 ## INode

-+ Links for every file
++ INODES are links for every file
 + Like and index
 + It contains information
 + There are two types of  links in Linux: Soft link and Hard link.